-- 60% Social Rented housing social rented/affordable rented; - 40% Intermediate housing affordable home ownership products - 5.10 The District Council believes that setting a 30% target for new housing development to be Affordable will help secure the highest level of such housing that is viable.
+- 60% social rented/affordable rented;

+- 40% affordable home ownership products

+- 5.10 The District Council believes that setting a 30% target for new housing development to be Affordable will help secure the highest level of such housing that is viable.
 In order to ensure that local market and individual site circumstances are taken into account, the Council will carefully consider local housing need on each site requiring affordable housing and its viability.
-Mix of tenure will need to be reviewed on an area and site basis, based on the table below and in on further details will be set out in the updated SPD and to allow the District Council and developers to best meet local need.
+Mix of tenure will need to be reviewed on an area and site basis, based on the table below and on further detail in the updated SPD and to allow the District Council and developers to best meet local need.